 Kindergarten registration fee: a payment to cover administrative costs associated with the processing of a child's enrolment application for a place in a program at the service, if applicable.
+(Refer to Free Kindergarten Fees policy)

-Kindergarten registration form: The process of families providing initial information about their child to confirm their intention to enrol in kindergarten, administered by the CRES Provider (refer to Definition) or by the kindergarten service.
+Kindergarten registration form: The process of families providing initial information about their child to confirm their intention to enrol in kindergarten, administered by the CRES/CRS Provider (refer to Definition) or by the kindergarten service.
 This includes collection of basic contact information, kindergarten preferences and any other details that may inform prioritised allocation in kindergarten (refer to Attachment 3)

-Grace period: allows specific categories of children of families experiencing vulnerability and disadvantage to enrol and attend the service without an AIR Immunisation History Statement (refer to Definitions) or when the statement is assessed as not being up-to-date.
-Services complete the grace period eligibility form with families during enrolment, and keep a copy with the child's enrolment record.
-The 16-week grace period starts on the first day of the child's attendance at the service.
-During the grace period, the service is required to take reasonable steps to obtain the AIR Immunisation History Statement (refer to Definitions) and to encourage families to access immunisation services.
+Support period: allows specific categories of children of families experiencing vulnerability and disadvantage to enrol and attend the service without an AIR Immunisation History Statement (refer to Definitions) or when the statement is assessed as not being up to date.
+Services complete the support period eligibility form with families during enrolment and keep a copy with each child's enrolment record.
+The 16-week support period starts on the first day of the child's attendance at the service.
+During the support period, the service is required to take reasonable steps to obtain the AIR Immunisation History Statement (refer to Definitions) and to encourage families to access immunisation services.